Zonotora/mindpalace/src/pages/math/stochastic-processes.md

 If a Markov chain has exactly one communication class, all states communicate with each other.
 Think of it as if every state can eventually communicate with each other.
 If we have multiple communication classes one state may not be able to communicate with another state in $ n $ steps.

 ## Closed communication class
-A communication class is closed if it consists of call recurrent states.
+A communication class is closed if it consists of all recurrent states.

 ## Irreducibility
 A Markov chain is called **irreducible** if it has exactly one communication class.
 Thus, if the matrix is regular we know it is also irreducible.
-Finite irreducible Markov chains have unique positive stationary distributions.
+Finite irreducible Markov chains have unique positive stationary distributions if it is aperiodic as well.

 ## Limit theorem for finite irreducible Markov chains
 Let $ \mu_j = E[T_j \mid X_0 = j] $ be the expected return time to j.
 Then $ \mu_j < \infty $ and the vector $ v $ with $ v_j = \frac{1}{\mu_j} $ is a stationary distribution.
 All finite regular Markov chains are finite irreducible Markov chains.